Is There A "Happy Pill" That Can Change My Mood?

 Takeaway

 The term “happy pill” is a colloquialism coined to describe an antidepressant medication.
-Therefore, when a person calls something a “happy pill” they could be referring to any number of different medications that are used to treat depression.
-Traditionally, Prozac is the most commonly referred to “happy pill”.
+Therefore, when a person calls something a “happy pill,” they could be referring to any number of different medications that are used to treat depression.

-Is there a pill to make you feel happy?
+Is there a medication to make you feel happy?

-Which pill works best to alleviate the symptoms of depression depends entirely on the individual.
-Healthcare providers will consider a number of factors before offering prescriptions for a specific pill.
+Which medication works best to alleviate the symptoms of depression depends entirely on the individual.
+Healthcare providers will consider several factors before offering prescriptions for a specific medication.
 Some of these factors include:

 - Which symptoms you are experiencing